harvesthq/platform/README.md

 class `harvest-timer` and links each to an entry in Harvest.

-To add timers to your items, insert an HTML element with class `harvest-timer` wherever you wish you display timers in your application.
+To add timers to your items, insert an HTML element with class `harvest-timer` wherever you wish to display timers in your application.
 To associate the timer with an item, you'll need to specify a few [attributes](#attributes).